 Grade Definition Grade Point Equivalent

 A+ A 90 - 100% 80 - 89% 4.00

 В 70 - 79% 3.00

 С 60 - 69% 2.00

-50 - 59% 49% and below 1.00 0.00
+D 50 - 59% 1.00

-F (Fail) 0.00
+F (Fail) 49% and below 0.00

 CR (Credit) Credit for diploma requirements has been awarded.

 S Satisfactory achievement in field /clinical placement or non-graded subject area.

 U Unsatisfactory achievement in field/clinical placement or non-graded subject area.

 Х A temporary grade limited to situations with extenuating circumstances giving a student additional time to complete the requirements for a course.

 NR W Grade not reported to Registrar's office.
 Student has withdrawn from the course without academic penalty.